Command-line options

 --no-keep-pattern-variables

-New in version 2.6.4.
+Added in version 2.6.4.

-Default, opposite of --keep-pattern-variables.
+Opposite of --keep-pattern-variables.

 --infer-absurd-clauses, --no-infer-absurd-clauses

-New in version 2.6.4.
+Added in version 2.6.4.

 --no-infer-absurd-clauses prevents interactive case splitting and coverage checking from automatically filtering out absurd clauses.
 This means that these absurd clauses have to be written out in the Agda text.
 Try this option if you experience type checking performance degradation with omitted absurd clauses.